 Putting it Together

-Fold about a quarter of the meringue into the egg white mixture to lighten it.
+- Fold about a quarter of the meringue into the egg yolk mixture to lighten it.
 When folding take care to gently swoop under and over to mix and not stir.